 In 1983, construction began on the Nizhnyaya Pervomayskaya Street to erect a new polyclinic building, which lasted for 7 years.
 Only in 1991, several therapeutic, as well as surgical, neurological, dental and other polyclinic departments began to work here.

-In 2001, it was reorganized with the formation of the State Institution “The State Medical Center of the Ministry of Healthcare of Russia” on this basis.
+In 2001, it was reorganized with the formation of the State Institution “The State Medical Center of the Ministry of Health of Russia” on this basis.

-On November 1, 2002, the State Medical Center of the Ministry of Health of Russia was transformed into the National Medical And Surgical Center of the Ministry of Healthcare of the Russian Federation.
+On November 1, 2002, the State Medical Center of the Ministry of Health of Russia was transformed into the National Medical And Surgical Center of the Ministry of Health of the Russian Federation.

 On November 11, 2003, the National Medical And Surgical Center was named after the great Russian surgeon, scientist and public figure Nikolai Ivanovich Pirogov.